Tax Refund – PAYE Trades

 Can I claim tax relief for using public transport?

-You may be able to claim tax relief for travel expenses if you use public transport for travelling to a temporary workplace, or if you have used public transport this purpose in the past.
-In this case, HMRC generally defines a temporary workplace as somewhere you work for less than 2 years, for example a construction site.
+You may be able to claim tax relief for travel expenses if you use public transport for travelling to a temporary workplace, or if you have used public transport for this purpose in the past.
+In this case, HMRC generally defines a ‘temporary workplace’ as somewhere you work for less than 2 years, other than your usual workplace.

-You need to keep full records of the sites you have visited, and receipts for travel.
+You need to keep full records of the sites you have visited and your bus, tube, tram or train ticket receipts.
 However, you may still be able to claim tax relief if you do not have these records.

 In some cases a travel expenses claim is still possible even if your employer has paid you a travel allowance.